Superalgos/Superalgos/README.md

 To do this efficiently, the trading engine creates folders for storing the output and status reports of each session, naming each folder after the session ID, which is unique across definitions.

-If for some reason you wish to change the name of an output folder for something easier to read, you may include the following snipet under the *Edit Session* option in the menu of the corresponding session:
+If for some reason you wish to change the name of an output folder for something easier to read, you may include the following snippet under the *Edit Session* option in the menu of the corresponding session:

 ```
 "folderName":"YourName"
 ```

-You custom name will be displayed along with the session ID in the name of the folder, in the following format:
+Your custom name will be displayed along with the session ID in the name of the folder, in the following format:

 ```
 YourName - 3e139ae2-138c-42ac-99d6-e0cf9c7c6ee6